haykam821/Moomoo-AI-Bot-Sender/README.md

 !hat \<hat ID>: Switches a bot's hat using the ID, name, or keyword.
 If necessary, the requested hat will be bot.

-!atk: Toggles auto attack, as if the bots pressed E.
+!atk \<boolean>: Enables or disables auto attack, or if not provided, toggles it as if the bots pressed E.